See, Think, Learn: A Self-Taught Multimodal Reasoner: Quantitative Evaluation

 \subsection{Qualitative Results}

-\textbf{Qualitative Example on CommonSense:} Figure \ref{fig:qual} shows an example from the Commonsense dataset with reasoning generated by STaR, R\textsuperscript{3}V, and STL.
+\textbf{Qualitative Example on Commonsense:} Figure \ref{fig:qual} shows an example from the commonsense domain with reasoning generated by STaR, R\textsuperscript{3}V, and STL.
 Both STaR and R\textsuperscript{3}V tend to overlook perceptual details and produce short explanations that resemble descriptive answers rather than grounded reasoning.
 In contrast, STL attends to contextual cues such as the plants in the background and the dirt area, enabling it to generate a more comprehensive rationale that leads to the correct answer.\\ \textbf{Qualitative Example of Natural Science Domain}: Figure \ref{fig:starvsours} provides a qualitative comparison of reasoning outputs on the Natural Science domain, highlighting differences between STaR and STL.
 In the example, the model is asked to identify which animal is adapted to be camouflaged in a sandy desert.

-The base model out of the box when prompted using CoT prompt is able to generate good reasoning but still end up predicting the incorrect choice demonstrating the inherent baises the model has when predicting the answers.
-STaR (with Positive Rationalization) outputs learns incorrect reasoning.
+The base model out of the box when prompted using CoT prompt is able to generate good reasoning but still end up predicting the incorrect choice demonstrating the inherent biases the model has when predicting the answers.
+STaR (with Positive Rationalization) encourages to learn incorrect reasoning.
 It mistakenly highlights the polar bear as camouflaged, and its rationales are inconsistent with the final answer, reflecting limited understanding of the visual context.
 In contrast, STL produces structured and logically consistent rationales.
 Using positive and negative rationalization, STL correctly identifies the lizard as adapted for camouflage and provides clear, step-by-step explanations.
 The caption accurately describes the scene, the reasoning links the observation to the correct choice, and the conclusion aligns perfectly with the rationale.
 The negative rationalization additionally reinforces the distinction by explaining why the polar bear is not the correct answer.

 Overall, this example illustrates that STL generates more faithful and coherent explanations compared to STaR, indicating deeper understanding and stronger reasoning capabilities.
 Such qualitative improvements complement the quantitative gains observed in accuracy and suggest that STL promotes robust reasoning rather than relying on shortcuts.
 This also suggests that while STaR may achieve marginally better accuracy in some domains due to shortcut learning, STL fosters deeper understanding and more faithful reasoning.
 More qualitative samples are provided in the Supplementary Material.